oraziorillo/TwitterSentimentAnalysis/lstm/README.md

    $ python3 train_model.py -i [ITERATIONS] -ep [EPOCHS]
    ```

    and substitute _[ITERATIONS]_ with the number of trainings you want to perform and _[EPOCHS]_ with the number of epochs per iteration.
-There are also other options to personalize the training, that will be shown to you i you use the _-h_ option, but the default ones are the ones with which we got the best results so far.
+There are also other options to personalize the training, that will be shown to you if you use the _-h_ option, but the default ones are the ones with which we got the best results so far.

 #### Predictions generation